CodeMaverick-143/ProFolio/README.md

 - Integration with JavaScript to create dynamic effects and animations.
 - Optimization for mobile devices and smaller screen sizes.

-## License

-This portfolio is open-source under the MIT License.
-Feel free to use, modify, and distribute it as you see fit.

----

 Thank you for visiting my portfolio!
 If you have any questions or would like to collaborate, don't hesitate to reach out via my [LinkedIn](https://www.linkedin.com/in/arpit-sarang) or [GitHub](https://github.com/arpit-sarang).